Lucero plant ecology

 Jacob Lucero

-Dr. Lucero is a plant ecologist who spends way too much time sampling aquatic vertebrates.
+Dr. Lucero is a plant ecologist who spends way too much time sampling salmonids.
 He did his PhD at the University of Montana with the inimitable Dr. Ray Callaway, followed by postdoctoral work at York University with Dr. Chris Lortie and New Mexico State University with Dr. Akasha Faist.
-No one has ever had better advisors.
-A Texas native, Dr. Lucero counts his lucky stars to be an assistant professor in the Rangeland, Wildlife and Fisheries Management Department at Texas A&M University.
+No one has had better advisors.
+A Texas native, Dr. Lucero counts his lucky stars to be an Assistant Professor in the Rangeland, Wildlife, and Fisheries Management Department at Texas A&M!

 Amber Johnson